Configuration

 MEERKAT_CHAINING_CHECK_SIG

-, Meerkat DSA will verify the digital signatures on received
+If not set to 0, Meerkat DSA will verify the digital signatures on received

 signed DSP results and errors.
 It is better security for this to remain enabled,